-The Bible and the War.
-From Genesis through Revelation, there are several references to God’s favor in warfare.
-However, the Bible also seems to condemn warfare on various occasions.
+The Bible and War.
+From Genesis to Revelation, there are several references to God’s favor in warfare.
+However, the Bible also seems to condemn warfare on several occasions.

-Because the Bible is easy to change and misunderstand, people who want to understand the morality of war often have trouble with its unclear passages and wrong interpretations.
+Because the Bible is easily changed and misunderstood, people seeking to understand the morality of war often struggle with its ambiguous passages and misinterpretations.

-It is a complex topic, and many Christians are uncertain about God’s genuine plan.
+It is a complex issue, and many Christians are uncertain about God’s true plan.

 - 1 War is a tragedy

 - 2 Conflict Must Be Avoided at All Costs

 - 4 What does the Bible say about warfare?

 - 5 But didn’t Jesus say, “Blessed are the peacemakers”?